tjmahr/tjmahr.github.io/_pages/cv.md

 **Research Assistant** - Little Listeners project.

 I prepare and analyze eyetracking data from a series of word recognition experiments with toddlers.
-I develop R packages for handling, visualizing and modeling these data, include an interactive Shiny dashboard.
+I develop R packages for handling, visualizing and modeling these data, including an interactive Shiny dashboard.

 ## Programming and Statistics

-Languages: Mastery of R. Regular practice writing SQL, HTML/CSS, XML, YAML.
+Languages: Mastery of R. Regular practice writing SQL, HTML/CSS, XML, YAML, Stan.
 Some practice with Java, Javascript and Python.
 Exposure to Clojure.

-Computing tools and technologies: bash/batch scripting, git and GitHub, make, RMarkdown, Docker, regular expressions.
+Computing tools and technologies: bash/batch scripting, git and GitHub, tidy data and the R tidyverse, Shiny, knitr/rmarkdown, Docker, Praat, makefiles, regular expressions.

-Statistics: Generalized regression models, mixed effects regression models, and Bayesian regression models.
+Statistics: Regression: generalized linear models, hierarchical and mixed effects models, and Bayesian versions of these models.
 Structural equation modeling and factor analysis.
-Neural networks.
+Neural networks: practice with shallow networks, familiarity with how some deep network architectures work (CNNs, RBMs, RNNs, denoising autoencoders).

 ## Publications